ppoluha/SiteDownloader/README.md

 - Avoids downloading resources from other domains.
 - Limits recursion depth to avoid infinite loops.

+## Limitations

+- Won't download fonts (or other files) specified in css files.
+- Waits for one hour before threads and application are terminated.
+Should probably be replaced by use of a CountDownLatch.

 ## Prerequisites

-- Java 21 or higher
+- Java 21 or higher (uses virtual threads)
 - Maven

 ## Installation